How long and how often are sessions?

 Insurance and payment

-We are an in-network provider for Aetna and Blue Cross Blue Shield.
+We are an in-network provider for Aetna.
 If you plan to use insurance as payment, you should contact your insurance company and ask the following questions:

 - What is the co-payment amount for which I am responsible at each session?